 Lucky for Zuki, the people at the DC Shiba Inu Rescue (DC SIR) are experts at helping dogs with severe skin problems just like hers.
 DC SIR’s approach to managing these cases is by targeting the dog’s gut microbiome, which plays a huge role in exacerbating skin conditions like atopic dermatitis.

-Before beginning the FMT capsules, DC SIR used AnimalBiome’s gut health assessment Doggy Kit to have Zuki’s gut microbiome analyzed by sending in a sample of her stool; they will take a second sample after the conclusion of her treatment.
+Before beginning the gut restoration supplements, DC SIR used AnimalBiome’s gut health microbiome test Doggy Kit to have Zuki’s gut microbiome analyzed by sending in a sample of her stool; they will take a second sample after the conclusion of her treatment.
 The pre-treatment and post-treatment samples can then be compared to see how Zuki’s gut responded to the fecal transplant, as well as what kind of treatment, if any, might be warranted in the future.

 DC SIR has focused on microbiome therapy for years, but Zuki is the first dog to use AnimalBiome’s oral fecal transplant capsules.
 DC SIR intends to utilize fecal transplant pills for many of their atopic dermatitis rescue pups in the future, as they believe it will cut the time needed to treat their health issues in half.
 In fact, one of their newest arrivals just began the treatment this week.

 With intensive microbiome therapy and lots of love from the volunteers at DC SIR, Zuki made an incredible transformation.
 After only two months, she’s well on her way to a soft, healthy coat of fur, and her skin is no longer red or flaky.
 She can spend her time playing and napping instead of licking and scratching.
 And perhaps most importantly, she’s far happier and healthier, all because of those tiny beneficial microbes working tirelessly in her gut.
 She’ll soon be recovered enough to find her forever home.